KaiNiggemann/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: Kai Niggemann

-Date:
+Date: 2025/06/10

-Subject:
+Subject: Error when loading the homepage of the trail app

-Affected Area:
+Affected Area: Trial services

-Severity:
+Severity: 1

-Description:
+Description: When loading homepage (\ root) the application is returning a "500 Internal server error".
+See span 3a6b98f for further details.
+Expected result: main page is shown.

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+-->
+* The frontend service is active and running during 99.975% per month.
+* The backend service is active and running during 99.975% per month.
+* The error rate is below 0,001% per month.
+* The response time is lower than 3 s for 99.95% of requests last month.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+-->
+1. Active pods per service.
+If there is not at least 1 pod per service the app is not available.
+2. Number of requests with status 5xx.
+The error rate lowers the availability also.
+3. Response time of requests for backend services.
+If the response time is too high (>3 s avg) the customer has to wait to long using the app.
+The app is not usable with this big response time --> app is not available.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

+-->
+* For 1. metric the panel "Active pods" is measuring the availabity of the services.
+* For 2. metric the panel "Request status" is measuring the backend requests with 5xx error status.
+* For 3. metric the panel "Request duration" is measuring the duration of the backend requests.